-1. Elgato Stream Deck Mini
+Elgato Stream Deck Mini

-Pros: Has the same functions as Stream Deck, Substantially cheaper, Customizable buttons and functions
+Pros: Has the same functions as Stream Deck, substantially cheaper, customizable buttons and functions.

-Cons: Only six buttons available at once
+Cons: Only six buttons available at once.

-The full-size Elgato Stream Deck can server streamers well if they have a ton of different preset commands to use, but for those who only need to alert their followers of a stream or change a few different settings, the Elgato Stream Deck Mini is a great alternative.
+The full-size Elgato Stream Deck can serve streamers well if they have a ton of different preset commands to use, but for those who only need to alert their followers of a stream or change a few different settings, the Elgato Stream Deck Mini is a great alternative.
 The Stream Deck Mini features six buttons instead of the original’s 15, and is easier to store if you are streaming on the go.

-2. MAX Falcon-20 RGB Custom Programmable Mini Macropad
+Max Falcon-20 RGB Custom Programmable Mini Macropad

-Pros: Inexpensive, Can swap layers with a push of a key, RGB makes it easy to find keys
+Pros: Inexpensive, can swap layers with a push of a key, RGB makes it easy to find keys.

-Cons: Not as intuitive as Elgato’s own devices
+Cons: Not as intuitive as Elgato’s own devices.

-Compatible With: Windows (7, 8, and 10)
+Compatible with: Windows (7, 8, and 10)

 The Elgato Stream Deck gives you plenty of visual information on its keys, making it easy to hit them at a glance, but if you mostly stick with just a few set key commands, it can be unnecessary.
 Even worse is the exorbitant price, especially if what you really need is a mini keyboard.

-Pros: Supports OBS and XSplit, Full version has unlimited pages.
+Pros: Supports OBS and XSplit, full version has unlimited pages.

-Cons: Limited usefulness in free version
+Cons: Limited usefulness in free version,

-Compatible With: iOS, Android, Mac, and PC.
+Compatible with: iOS, Android, Mac, and PC.

 You don’t necessarily need to purchase a separate device to have an Elgato Stream Deck alternative.
 With the Touch Portal applications on iOS, Android, Mac, and PC, you can have access to a similar suite of features that you’d get on the Stream Deck, and the full version of the program gives you unlimited pages and all the commands you need to manage your stream from your phone.

-If you have friends who also use Touch Portal, you can use the Import and Export features to share your creations with them and easily integrate them into your own work.
-You can even enable vibration on certain devices, which can help when you’re trying to multi-task and lose track of your phone during a gaming session.
+If you have friends who also use Touch Portal, you can use the import and export features to share your creations with them and easily integrate them into your own work.
+You can even enable vibration on certain devices, which can help when you’re trying to multitask and lose track of your phone during a gaming session.

 Pros: Tons of customization options.

-Cons: Free app’s recording capped at 20 minutes, Only works with OBS
+Cons: Free app’s recording capped at 20 minutes, only works with OBS.

-Compatible With: iOS and Android alongside OBS
+Compatible with: iOS and Android alongside OBS